 - Proof of your income.
 This can be your Medi-Cal card, CalFresh benefits letter, disability, SSI or unemployment insurance letter, recent paycheck stub, or tax return.

-At your first WIC visit, you will learn about your rights and responsibilities as a WIC participant.
-You will also get a personal WIC ID folder, a list of resources for your family, and a reusable California WIC Card or paper checks for healthy foods.
-WIC staff will show you how to use your WIC food benefits at the grocery store.
+At your phone enrollment appointment, you will learn about your rights and responsibilities as a WIC participant.
+You will also get a list of resources for your family, and a reusable California WIC Card to use to shop for healthy foods.
+WIC staff will explain how to use your WIC food benefits at the grocery store.

-4. Shop for Food Using WIC Card/Paper Checks
+4. Shop for Food Using Your WIC Card

-Bring your WIC Card, or your WIC folder and paper checks and shopping guide to the grocery store.
+Bring your WIC Card and shopping guide to the grocery store.
 Most grocery stores accept WIC.
 Look for the California WIC logo in a store’s front window.

 5. Stick with WIC

 We’re here for you.
-Keep coming back to WIC for your monthly WIC benefits and use all of the health education, breastfeeding support, and family resources available to you to help you and your children thrive.
+Every 1-3 months you will have a WIC nutrition education appointment by phone or online.
+Keep spending your monthly WIC benefits and use all of the health education, breastfeeding support, and family resources available to you to help you and your children thrive.
 Families who participate in WIC have lower risk of preterm births and childhood obesity.
 That’s why it’s so important that everyone who is eligible to “stick with WIC” until children are five years old.
 Families grow healthy when they sign up for WIC!
-If you have any further questions on how WIC works, please feel free to contact us or visit our office at any time.
+If you have any further questions on how WIC works, please feel free to contact us at any time.